SekenderNaveed1/Equigrade/README.md

 # Equigrade's key features include:

-Grade Substitution: If a student performs poorly on one assignment but improves on a similar one later, Equigrade can substitute the latter grade for the former, ensuring the grading reflects the student's learning curve.
-Holistic Assessment: By taking into account the entirety of a student's work, Equigrade promotes a more comprehensive view of their knowledge and skills.
-Customizable Settings: Instructors can adjust the system to fit their specific grading criteria, making Equigrade versatile across different subjects and teaching methods.
-Integration with Canvas: Designed to work seamlessly with the Canvas Learning Management System (LMS), Equigrade ensures a smooth user experience for both instructors and students.

-While Equigrade aims to be broadly applicable, we recognize the uniqueness of each educational context and welcome contributions to make this tool even better.
+Here's a more detailed, straightforward explanation of its key features:

+## Grade Substitution for Improved Learning:
+Equigrade recognizes that learning is a process filled with ups and downs.
+To reflect a student's growth over time, if a student initially struggles with a concept but later shows improvement on a similar assignment, Equigrade allows for the replacement of the earlier lower grade with the later, higher one.
+This substitution acknowledges and rewards the student's progress and mastery over time, rather than penalizing them for earlier challenges.

+## Comprehensive Evaluation of Student Work:
+Unlike traditional grading systems that may focus narrowly on individual assignments, Equigrade adopts a holistic view.
+It considers all aspects of a student's work throughout a course, ensuring that the final grade accurately represents their overall understanding and skills.
+This approach encourages students to consistently engage with all course material, knowing that each piece of work contributes to their final assessment.

+## Flexible and Customizable Grading Options:
+Understanding that each course and instructor has unique needs, Equigrade is designed with flexibility at its core.
+Instructors can tailor the system's settings to align with their specific grading standards and objectives.
+This includes adjusting which assignments can be substituted, setting grade thresholds for substitutions, and choosing how penalties for late or missing work are applied.
+This adaptability makes Equigrade suitable for a wide range of subjects and instructional styles.

+## Seamless Integration with Canvas:
+To ensure a smooth and hassle-free experience for both instructors and students, Equigrade is built to integrate seamlessly with Canvas, a popular Learning Management System (LMS).
+This integration means that users can easily navigate between Equigrade and Canvas, with grades and assignments automatically synced between the two platforms.
+The result is a streamlined workflow that saves time and reduces the potential for errors.

 # Built With